Baqend/guide/src/index.md

 # Baqend Code

-Baqend Code Handlers and Modules are JavaScript functions that can be defined in the dashboard and get evaluated on server side.
-They come in handy when you need to enforce roles and can't trust client reliability.
+Baqend Code Handlers and Modules are JavaScript (Node.js) functions that can be defined in the dashboard and get evaluated on the server side.
+They come in handy when you need to enforce rules and cannot trust clients.

 ##Handlers

-With handlers you are able to intercept and modify any object operation sent by a client.
-To register a handler open the handler page of a class on the dashboard.
-There are four tabs, one for each of the three basic data manipulating operations and onValidate to easily validate values.
-Each one has an empty function template that will be called before executing the operation.
-Here you can safely validate values or execute additional business logic.
+With handlers you are able to intercept and modify CRUD operations sent by clients.
+To register a handler, open the handler page of a class on the dashboard.
+There are four tabs, one for each of the three basic data manipulation operations and onValidate for easily validation.
+Each tab has an empty function template that will be called before executing the operation.
+Here you can perform secure validations or execute additional business logic.

 ### onValidate

-onValidate gets called before and insert or update operation.
-It is a lightweight method to validate values for any field.
+onValidate gets called before an insert or update operation.
+It is a lightweight method to validate field values.
-The function is propagated into the Baqend SDK and can be called on the client to validate inputs without rewriting the validation logic.
+The function is propagated into the client-side Baqend SDK and can be called on the client to validate inputs without rewriting the validation logic.
 The validation library [validatorJs](https://github.com/chriso/validator.js) helps keeping validation simple and readable.
-The onValidate method gets for each field of the entity an Validator object, which keeps all available validation methods.
+The onValidate method gets a validator object for each field of the entity, which keeps all available validation methods.
 ```js
 function onValidate(username, email) {